A Delicious Family Recipe

 Serving and Savoring Brazilian Carrot Cake:

 - Brazilian carrot cake (bolo de cenoura) pairs like a dream with a hot cup of freshly brewed coffee or stands tall as the perfect ending to a hearty meal.
-The combo of the moist cake and the rich chocolate glaze?
-Absolutely irresistible.
-Seconds?
-Count me in!
+Make sure to check my Make Ahead Brazilian Cappuccino and Whipped Pumpkin Spice Latte (Dalgona Coffee which would both go o well with this recipe in a cozy afternoon.

 - Traditionally, this cake is cut into little square slices prior to being served.
 Like I did in the pictures posted.